Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/TriggerActionBase.md

 [TriggerAction]()

-TriggerAction base class that handles a safe unsubscribe and clean up because the default TriggerAction class does not always call`OnDetaching`.This class also adds some specific features such as ValidateRequiredProperties which is automatically called when the trigger action is attached.
+TriggerAction base class that handles a safe unsubscribe and clean up because the default TriggerAction class does not always call`OnDetaching`.
+This class also adds some specific features such as ValidateRequiredProperties which is automatically called when the trigger action is attached.

 #### Type Parameters